-Any excuse I can find to dust off one of my favourite shortbread cookie recipes is an excuse I’m willing to look for!
-I love shortbread.
+I look for any excuse I can find to dust off one of my favourite shortbread cookie recipes!
+Because, I love shortbread.
 I can honestly say that it’s my favourite cookie – like, ever!
 And, I’m sure I’m not the only one, so why do we only make shortbread at Christmastime?
 Personally, I make shortbread cookies throughout the year.

 Celebrating the Fourth of July with my readers to the south is no exception.
 These Patriotic Glazed Shortbread Cookies are adorably cute and a perfect way to show off some of that American pride.
 (Plus, I’ve been dying to use this sprinkle collection for the past six months!)

 I’ve mentioned before that about half of the readers and subscribers of Lord Byron’s Kitchen are from the United States.
-That’s quite a bit when you consider the fact that the other half of my readers are made up of everyone else around the world.
-I don’t try to over think my Google Analytics reports, so I can’t tell you why Americans seem to love food blogs, but I’m happy that they do!
+That’s quite astonishing considering the other half is made up of the rest of the world.
+I don’t try to over think my Google Analytics reports.
+And, I can’t tell you why Americans seem to love food blogs, but I’m happy that they do!

 That is why I have no issues with publishing recipes that celebrate America’s Independence Day.
 I’ve been asked on several occasions why I do it and the answer is simple.
 It’s food.
 Food is synonymous with celebrations and holidays and I’m a food blogger.
-If a particular cuisine is something that I feel comfortable with, I’ll work on a recipe which celebrates that part of the world.
+If a particular cuisine is one I feel comfortable with, I’ll work on a recipe which celebrates it.

 Obviously, for this particular version of my shortbread cookie, I used a star cookie cutter.
 Actually, I used two stars – one very large and one very small.
 In typical Byron fashion, I like everything to be supersized, but not everyone does.
-John.e is the first person to point out that a cookie should be smaller or a piece of cake should be thinner if he thinks it’s too rich.
+John.e is the first person to point out that a cookie should be smaller.
+Or, that a piece of cake should be thinner if it’s too rich.

-So, rather than re-roll the leftover shortbread dough to cut more large stars, I decided to use as much of the leftover dough as possible to cut smaller stars.
+So, rather than re-roll the leftover shortbread dough to cut more large stars, I decided to use it to cut smaller stars.
 That way, everyone has a choice – large with sprinkles, or small with just the glaze.
 (There’s really no way to please everyone, but at least this way, you have two preferences covered!)

 Okay, let’s talk patriotic sprinkles.
 I’ve said it before, and I’ll say it again – I’m addicted to sprinkles.
 Don’t believe me?
 Search the term “sprinkles” in the search field at the top right of this page.
-Or, you can take a look at my credit card bill from that one time I ordered sprinkles online to the tune of $200!
+Or, take a look at my credit card bill that time I ordered sprinkles to the tune of $200!

 Who’s my go-to sprinkle source?
 I buy most of my sprinkles from Sweetapolita.
 They’re the best and you should check them out.
-They’re located in Canada, and I’m not sure if they deliver to the United States, but it looks like state-side, Fancy Sprinkles stocks very similar mixes and themes.
+They’re located in Canada, and I’m not sure if they deliver to the United States.
+But, state-side, Fancy Sprinkles stocks very similar mixes and themes.
 Listen, I know that shopping for sprinkles online might seem a little over the top, but I’ve never once pretended to shy away from pretty things.